 While we are passionate about the power of the music we play, we also realize it was written for another time and in many cases for an audience who knew a great deal about music.
-Classical music is complicated, but incredible.
-It is almost impossible to capture the essence of this music from a recording.
-It is something that must be experienced live and familiarization with the language makes a huge difference to the impact the music can have.
+Classical music is complicated, but incredible and familiarization with the language makes a huge difference to the impact the music can have.
 We want to share our love of this music with the wider community and make it so enticing that everyone will feel welcome at our events.

 Access